six mindsets for co-design

 6 valuing many perspectives

-Understanding diverse views are critical to identifying new opportunities.
-Diverse views help us to find the systemic causes of issues and identify overlooked resources, as well as see old issues in new ways.
+Understanding different views helps us identify new opportunities, find the systemic causes of issues, identify overlooked resources and see old issues in new ways.
+Many perspectives matter.

-It’s critical that facilitators of co-design can hold space for different perspectives to be named, explored and re-negotiated.
+Facilitators of co-design need to be able to hold space for different perspectives to be named, explored and re-negotiated.
 Spaces that don't harm people but can host hard conversations.
 Pádraig Ó Tuama calls these “soft spaces for hard conversations.”
 To read more about building safe enough spaces, explore the Model of Care for Co-design and the Model of Care Digital Companion.

 Co-design asks that we hold lightly to our worldview with a lot of interpersonal flexibility.
 We must also give up on our temptation for ‘they’ language.
 Language that distances us from one another.
 With distance diminishes curiosity and opportunity.